oganm/MSigDB/README.md

 MSigDB
 ======

 Houses gene lists from [Broad Institute Molecular Signatures](http://software.broadinstitute.org/gsea/msigdb/index.jsp) Database.
+They do want to keep track of their user counts so you might want to log in there as well.

 Usage
 =====